nbd-wtf/nostr-tools/README.md

 ### Method 1: Using a Bunker URI (`bunker://`)

 This is the bunker-initiated flow.
 Your client receives a `bunker://` string or a NIP-05 identifier from the user.
 You use `BunkerSigner.fromBunker()` to create an instance, which returns immediately.
-You must then explicitly call `await bunker.connect()` to establish the connection with the bunker.
+For the **initial connection** with a new bunker, you must explicitly call `await bunker.connect()` to establish the connection and receive authorization.

 ```js
 import { BunkerSigner, parseBunkerInput } from '@nostr/tools/nip46'